jonnonz1/nz-statute-book/acts/public/1981/public-works-act-1981.md

 (5) Except with the consent of the chief executive of the department within the meaning of the Survey Act 1986 or General Manager of Railways (where the money is due to the Crown) or the local authority (where the money is due to the local authority), no dealing in connection with any such estate or interest (other than a dealing which is not required to be executed by the registered proprietor) shall be registered while a charge under subsection (4) is registered against the land.
 (6) For the purposes of the Statutory Land Charges Registration Act 1928, notice of any charge under subsection (4) and any certificate releasing any such charge, and any consent under subsection (5), may be signed by the chief executive of the department within the meaning of the Survey Act 1986 or the General Manager of Railways, or local authority, as the case may require.
 (7) On completion of such surveys (if any) as may be necessary, there shall be registered in the office of the District Land Registrar a certificate by the Minister, Minister of Railways, or the local authority, as the case may require, in the form set out in Schedule 5.
-(8) If a certificate of title for the land has not been issued, the certificate issued under this section by the Minister or Minister of Railways shall have the same effect as a warrant issued under the hand of the Governor-General in accordance with section 12 of the Land Transfer Act 1952 and shall be deemed to be such a warrant; and the District Land Registrar shall without fee issue a certificate of title for the land in form No 1 in Schedule 1 to that Act.
+(8) If a certificate of title for the land has not been issued, the certificate issued under this section by the Minister or Minister of Railways shall have the same effect as a warrant issued under the hand of the Governor-General in accordance with section 12 of the Land Transfer Act 1952 and shall be deemed to be such a warrant; and the District Land Registrar shall without fee issue a certificate of title for the land in form 1 of Schedule 1 of that Act.
 (8A) If a certificate of title for the land has been issued, the certificate issued under this section by the Minister or Minister of Railways shall be deemed to be a memorandum of transfer of the land described in it from the Crown to the person to whom the land is granted; and the District Land Registrar shall register it without fee.
 (9) Every certificate issued under this section by a local authority shall be deemed to be a memorandum of transfer of the land described in it from the local authority to the person to whom the land is granted; and the District Land Registrar shall register it without fee.
 (9A) Subject to subsection (9C), any certificate issued under this section may contain a recital that the land to which the certificate relates shall be amalgamated with any other land in an existing certificate of title; and that recital shall be sufficient authority to the District Land Registrar to amend such certificate of title accordingly, without fee.
 On such amendment the land granted shall become subject to and, where applicable, receive the benefit of, all encumbrances, easements, and other interests noted on the certificate of title.